wesley-ireland/wesley-ireland/README.md

 - 👋 Hi, I’m @wesley-ireland
-- 👀 I’m currently focused on microservices, clean architecture, with a sprinkle of Next.js frontend.
+- 👀 I’m currently focused on ☕️ Java microservices, 👨‍💻 Next.js web apps, and 🦀 Rust CLIs.
 - 📫 How to reach me: HMU on LinkedIn

 <!---